shieldss/wrshields/README.md

 Go to Extensions > Apps Script

-Copy and paste the code from '' to the code window and click 'Save'.
+Copy and paste the code from 'alma_report_to_gsheet' to the code window and click 'Save'.

 ![Alt text](code_screenshot.png?raw=true "Example of Code")